What's the Difference Between Copay and Coinsurance?

 Coinsurance is a fixed percentage of a treatment cost you share with your dental plan.
 For example, you may be responsible for 20 percent of a given service while Delta Dental of Illinois covers the other 80 percent.
 Meaning that if your total bill is $100 for a given service, you'll pay $20 and Delta Dental will pay $80.
 However, you must first meet your deductible and you may have an annual maximum for the year.

-To learn more about your dental plan's copay or coinsurance, login at deltadentalil.com or on Delta Dental's free mobile app.
+To learn more about your dental plan's copay or coinsurance, login at deltadentalil.com.
 You can also call the customer service number on your Delta Dental of Illinois ID card.